Avengers: Endgame World Premiere: See Every Look as the Stars Arrive

 Chris Evans

-Captain America serves up a serious cool factor on the red carpet.
+Captain America serves up a serious cool factor in custom Salvatore Ferragamo.

 VALERIE MACON/AFP/Getty Images